 It was suggested that all NYSARH Board members be asked to complete the CRM at the next Board Meeting; Committee agreed and will make this suggestion to the Board.

 Action: Upon completion of the CRM the Board Member application will also be updated; Claire to review

-Next Meeting Date and Time

-Monday May 14th at 11 am.
+Next Meeting Date and Time: Monday May 14th at 11 am.

 Adjournment: Meeting was adjourned at 11:57am